ModelingSimulation/TeachingWriting2020/schedule.md

 * None for Writing (but bring a hard copy of your 100-word description to class)

 ## March 4th
+* Teaching discussion topics
+   * Aligning assessment with learning goals a
+   * Formative and summative assessment

 ### Materials